 It can be frustrating having to wait at level crossings, but they’re only activated for the shortest time possible.
-They’re designed to protect you from one of the busiest networks in the world.
+They’re designed to protect you from one of the busiest railways in the world.

-Thanks to them, Britain’s network is also one of the safest.
+Thanks to them, Britain’s railway is also one of the safest.

 We’re doing everything we can to prevent more deaths on the tracks.